willianjusten/cards-jekyll-template/Readme.md

 disqus_username: lorem_ipsum
 ```

-You have to find and replace these following code in assets/css/main.css
+You have to find and replace '</> Anon Developer', '</> AD' in assets/css/main.css

 ```
 @media only screen and (min-width:37.5rem){.bar-header .logo a:after{content:'</> Anon Developer'}}